kaalam/document.source/kaalam/_posts/2018-10-2-reviewing_the_motive.md

 <ul>
 	<li>And, less easy to explain without getting technical, besides data processing, we need <b>data storing</b> and <b>web serving</b>,
 especially since data is big and needs to be computed across multiple computers.
 The current trend is to do these things as separate processes.
 Not because it is the fastest way, it is not.
-We don't want to discuss about inter-process barriers or communication overhead, neither disrespect the arguments of the architects that go for many processes.
-As in the design of the Linux kernel, making it monolithic is an option.
+We don't want to discuss about inter-process barriers or communication overhead, neither disrespect the arguments of the architects that prefer many processes.
+As in the design of the Linux kernel, making it monolithic was just an option. <b>Our point</b>: A single process has advantages we will discuss and is faster.</li>
-Our point: There is room for improvement in terms of efficiency if, like in today's architectures, you use many processes intercommunicating.</li>
 </ul>
 <h3>Converging to a solution vs. "just doing it"</h3>
 <p>If you hear the phrase <b>"Turing complete"</b> applied to any system, it means the system can compute anything.
 There is a remarkable